 The GDL is essentially a crash law degree designed to bring you up to the required standard in the seven core legal subjects that are typically taught in the first two years of an LLB.

 Because the institutions that offer the GDL vary in perceived quality, approach and composition of their student bodies, it's well worth doing your research before you apply.
-City University and Nottingham are renowned for offering more academic courses, thought to be ideally suited to students headed to the Bar.
-In contrast, London, BPP and the University of Law are packed with plenty of City types and place special emphasis on helping you gain practical legal skills.
+City Law School and Nottingham Law School are renowned for offering more academic courses, thought to be ideally suited to students headed to the Bar.
+By contrast BPP and the University of Law are packed with plenty of City types and place special emphasis on helping you gain practical legal skills.